economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - Debt-based issuance and loans.
 - Uncapped returns and the growth logic of Silicon Valley.
 - Extracting value from the natural environment, human interactions, data or licensing & service fees.
+- Engaging with efforts which create short-term visibility or funding but do not have long-lasting practical applicability in lived practise.